Beatrice Foods: Controversies

 Through the 1980s, Beatrice was a co-defendant alongside W.R.
 Grace and Company in a lawsuit alleging that the Riley Tannery, a division of Beatrice Foods, had dumped toxic waste which contaminated an underground aquifer that supplied drinking water to East Woburn, Massachusetts.
 The case became the subject of the popular book and film A Civil Action.
 Federal judge Walter Jay Skinner ruled that Beatrice was not responsible for the contamination, although according to the book and film, based on new evidence brought forward by the EPA later found, Judge Skinner reversed his verdict and found both companies responsible.

 In the 1980s, the firm operated in South Africa during apartheid.
-As a private company, the campaign of divestment could not lower its stock price and thus had no impact on its business activities.
+As it was a private company, the campaign of divestment could not lower its stock price and thus had no impact on its business activities.

 Current era

 The original Beatrice Companies (Beatrice Foods Co. before 1984, and Beatrice Creamery Company before 1946) went dormant in the late 1980s, but was revived in 2007.
 The Beatrice of today goes by its 1984 name of Beatrice Companies, which was approved by the 1984 stockholder meeting.